rmr327/AirBnBPriceGeneration/README.md

 # AirBnBPriceGeneration

+This project was done in R programming Language.
 Read the PDF for a report on this project.

 # Report for Airbnb Executives